 Software (based on LillyDAP) to encrypt these

 <key,value>tuples while in transit to a particular service.
-This includes updates sent in response to a SyncRepl subscription, as that allows service to immediately update their databases when the IdentityHub is configured differently.
+This includes updates sent in response to a SyncRepl subscription, as that allows services to immediately update their databases when the IdentityHub is configured differently.
 Encryption uses the key mentioned in a containing object (and when none is found, the object is blocked).

 Implementations of services based on this principle.
-At least of interest are a Milter that can be plugged into several brands of mail server to relay messages as we do under the InternetWide Architecture, and a similar concept for the Reservoir.
+At least of interest are a Milter that can be plugged into several brands of mail servers to relay messages as we do under the InternetWide Architecture, and a similar concept for the Reservoir.